A New PayPal Phishing Email Scam Using Official Account Details Discovered

 Once scammers like this gain remote access to a customer’s computer, they can do various things, such as steal information from the computer, access bank accounts and steal money, or install malware on the computer.

-It’s clear that, while the email is sent from PayPal, it contains information that tries to trick the customer; how is that possible?
+It’s clear that, while the email is sent from the real PayPal, it contains information that attempts to trick the customers into handing over personal and financial information; how is that possible?

-Bleeping Computer thoroughly investigated this, to find out just how the scammers were able to send an email from the actual PayPal email address.
+Bleeping Computer thoroughly investigated this new phishing scam, to find out just how the scammers are able to send an email using the official PayPal email address.

 The scammer updated their “Gift Address” in their PayPal account.
 PayPal gift addresses don’t have a character limit, so the scammer was able to add an extra paragraph to the email, which includes the fake “Support” phone number.